Transformative payment integrity: Five ways that plans can reinvent their cost-containment efforts

 Payment integrity isn’t just about stopping financial loss.
 It’s also increasingly about improving experiences for both members and providers.
 In the past, particularly during the subrogation process, members had to be far more involved than many would have liked.
 This sometimes took the form of time-consuming phone calls or lengthy written questionnaires.
 But, as Browder explains, “over the past four to five years, the trend has been to get away from reliance on members,” a trend he believes will continue to be a focus in the future.
 “Health plans are realizing that their members are very busy, and they already receive a lot of communication, from direct mail to phone calls to texts.
 The last thing they want is to receive another piece of correspondence from their plan about a claim.
 What this means is that payment integrity as an industry is going to move away from letters and calls to solutions like database mining and direct subrogation that completely remove the member from the process.”

-The significant ability to recover funds from already-paid claims can cloud payment integrity’s potential to ensure claims are submitted correctly the first time, every time.
-Hajzak was emphatic on this point.
-“When we're thinking about payment integrity, the overall intention has to be to pay the claim right from the beginning.
-The goal should be building a program that has the right controls to prevent rework and to drive the best possible experiences for members through their providers,” she said.
+The significant ability to recover overpayment funds from already-paid claims can cloud payment integrity's potential to ensure claims are submitted and paid correctly the first time, every time.
+Browder was emphatic on this point.
+“When we're thinking about payment integrity, the overall intention has to be to pay the claim correctly from the beginning.
+The goal should be building a program that has the right controls to prevent rework and to drive the best possible experiences for members through their providers,” he said.
 “If we can stop improper payments before they happen by helping providers understand how to submit claims properly, that’s where we want to be.
 In payment integrity, we say post-payment is good, prepayment is better, but prevention is the best.
 And a lot of that starts with provider education.”

 5. Innovate with technology, but don’t forget the human element

-Like many industries, healthcare is accelerating its use of cutting-edge tools such as automation, artificial intelligence, and machine learning to increase operational efficiency and effectiveness and to manage costs.
+Like many industries, healthcare is accelerating its use of cutting-edge tools such as automation and artificial intelligence – including machine learning - to increase operational efficiency and effectiveness and to manage costs.
 These evolving technologies offer a real advantage throughout the payment integrity process.
 For example, these tools can help plans more quickly realize the value of overpayment leads through automated validation rules and expanded lead generation.

 Plans can’t rely solely on technology to meet their payment integrity goals, however — human expertise is vital.
 “In this business, there are lots of things we can do technologically,” Browder said.
 “But when it comes to recovering money and case management, it's still very much a people business, and it will always be a people business.
-A really cohesive and effective payment integrity program is going to have all the technology and highly skilled, trained people.”
+A really cohesive and effective payment integrity program is going to have all the right technology as well as the highly skilled, trained people.”

 A world of possibility

-Both Browder and Hajzak are enthusiastic about the future of payment integrity.
+Plante and Browder are enthusiastic about the future of payment integrity.
 “I’ve had opportunities to do other work, but I always seem to find my way back to payment integrity and subrogation,” Browder said.
-“I love knowing that the decisions we make every day can lead to millions of dollars of recoveries for our clients and improve the healthcare system.”
+“I love knowing that the decisions we make every day can lead to millions of dollars of value for our clients and improve the healthcare system.”

-For Hajzak, payment integrity is a puzzle that’s never fully solved.
+For Browder payment integrity is a puzzle that’s never fully solved.
 “Every year I've been involved in it, there's been another move, another way to make it better, another possibility to make improvements.
-And to me, that world of possibility is very exciting.”
+And to me, that world of possibility is very exciting,” he said.
+“I would add that as claim volumes continue to grow and claim payment complexities continue to increase, it becomes easier for inappropriate claims to slip through the cracks and get paid so we need to continuously improve our capabilities to ensure we are doing everything we can to keep healthcare as affordable as possible.”

 Transformation often takes longer in healthcare than in other sectors.
 The industry’s many diverse stakeholders, regulatory hurdles, privacy concerns, and myriad other complexities can all stymie change.
 But there are examples of what is possible.
-“I believe that in the future, there will be many more elevated ways of exchanging data that will allow payers and providers to partner better on sharing information and managing programs,” Hajzak said.
-“When you think about banking and all the transactions of data and money that people complete every day, healthcare can get there.”
+“I believe that in the future, there will be many more elevated ways of exchanging data that will allow payers and providers to partner better on sharing information and managing programs,” Plante said.
+“When you think about banking and all the transactions of data and money that people complete every day in that industry, we know healthcare can get to that level too.”

 See healthcare from our perspective